ArchiyouApp/archiyou-core/docs/src/guide/modeling/topology.md

 ## Transforming Shapes

 In conventional CAD software it's sometimes a task to find the right *way* to create something based on something else and you might need to find a certain conversion hid away in some menu.
-This will break the intuitive design flow although that intuition might be underdefined.
+This will break the intuitive design flow although that intuition might be under-defined.
 Archiyou tries to go along with it and create something anyway that can be iterated upon.
 Transforming between (collections of) topologies (while maintaining topology validity) is an important part of that:

 |        | Vertex     | Edge    | Wire                               | Face                      | Shell                         | Solid                      |